mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

 ## Introduction
 Flask is a lightweight web framwork written in python.
 Flask is easy to get started for beginner.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
-In this blog you will learn how to set up a Flask project and how to deploy Machine Learning model you have developed in previous blog.
+In this blog you will learn how to set up a Flask project and how to deploy Machine Learning model you have developed in [`previous blog`](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/README.md).
 By the end of this blog you will be able to deploy any model using `Flask` on `Heroku`.

 ## Pre-Requisities
 To implement the complete project you will need the following: